Ez-Kits/hot-keys/docs/react/getting-started/installation.md

 description: Installation of Ez Hot Keys for React.
 ---

+# Installation

+In this page, we will guide you through the installation process of **Ez Hot Keys** for React.

 ## Install Dependencies

 **Ez Hot Keys** can be installed using your preferred package manager.
 Choose one of the following methods: